Retro-Devils/Sega-Model-3-PI-4/README.md

 ## Install

--in retropie press f4 and type
+- In retropie press f4 and type

  curl -sSL https://git.io/JSDOy | bash

+ -Installer will do everything it can and instuct you on the rest .

  ## Working Games List